 Parrots need at least 10 hours of sleep per day.
 Some birds, especially once they’re older, will sleep for 12 hours or more.
 Always ensure the parrot rests in a dark, quiet room.

 As per Current Sleep Medicine Reports, birds rely on sleep to cleanse and detoxify the brain.
-Denying a parrot its sleep increases the risk of serious neurological illness, including stroke.
+Denying a parrot sleep increases the risk of neurological illness and disease, including stroke.

 Parrot Stroke Treatment